-Secondly, soil moisture is lost in land degradation caused by poor farming practices and deforestation.
-And thirdly, surface waters are polluted by run-off of chemicals used in farming and by untreated industrial and household wastewater in cities.
-This is an acute problem in less developed countries where environmental and sanitation regulations remain inadequate or unenforced.
+The consequence has been the over-extraction of freshwater and pollution of surface water that together create scarcity.
+Surface waters are polluted by run-off of chemicals used in farming, as well as untreated industrial and household wastewater in cities.
+This is an acute problem in less developed countries where environmental regulations remain inadequate or unenforced.
 About 80% of global wastewater is returned to nature untreated.